 A grill pan is a good alternative to a gas or charcoal grill.
-With ridges that elevate food so air can circulate underneath and fat can drip away, a grill pan adds more than just pretty grill marks and smoky flavors.
+With ridges that elevate food slightly, reducing the amount of surface area of meat-to-pan contact and allowing fat can drip away, a grill pan delivers more than just pretty grill marks.
 Your food doesn't saute or steam as it does in a plain skillet; instead, flavor is seared into the food.
-Meat and fish turn out juicy, with no need for added fat.
+Meat and fish turn out juicy, with no need for added cooking fat beyond a little cooking spray.
 Vegetables stay crisp-tender, and their nutrients don't leach out.

 Try this Kitchen Shortcut with Grilled Vegetable Sandwiches.